weakish/weakish.github.com/dive-into/typescript.md

 However, I think `Add` and `Minus` should be two interface.
 It is clearer that `Add` and `Minus` declares operations to implement.
-Use `this` type will produce a long chain of inherience.
+Use `this` type will produce a long chain of inherence.
 For example, if we want to add `Multiple`, returning `this` type requires `Multiple` extends `Minus`.
 Then what if we have a type `SomeGroup` can do `add` and `multiple`, but not `minus`?